ludocode/onramp/docs/minimal-c.md

 # Onramp Minimal C

-Onramp Minimal C (omC) is a tiny subset of C. It is implemented by the [first stage Onramp compiler (cci/0-omc)](../core/cci/0-omc/).
+Onramp Minimal C (omC) is a tiny subset of C. It is implemented by Onramp's [first stage compiler (cci/0-omc)](../core/cci/0-omc/) and [second stage preprocessor (cpp/1-omc)](../core/cpp/1-omc/).

-It contains the minimum number of C features required to reasonably implement the second stage compiler and other Onramp tools.
+It contains the minimum number of C features required to reasonably implement the [second stage compiler (cci/1-opc)](../core/cci/1-opc/) and other Onramp tools.
 It's designed to be simple enough for its compiler to be implemented in assembly, but powerful enough to be used to implement most of ANSI C (i.e. [Onramp Practical C](practical-c.md).)
 It is a critical step in the jump from assembly to a full implementation of C.

 Its features are, in brief: